Mainframes: The last frontier of cloud migration

 Most organizations are going to need some help.
 For that reason, AWS has created a new AWS Mainframe Migration category within its AWS Migration Competency to validate AWS Partners with mature practices and a track record of successful mainframe workload migrations and modernizations.
-(Accenture is a launch partner for the AWS Mainframe Migration Competency and one of the first consulting firms to earn this validation.)
+(Accenture is a launch partner for the AWS Mainframe Modernization and one of the first consulting firms to earn this validation.)
 With this competency as a foundation, AWS Partners like Accenture can develop clients’ internal skills and help build the foundations required for executing complex migrations to AWS.
 Certified integrators have years of experience in reducing friction when migrating legacy applications.3

 Every company’s mainframe ecosystem is unique and has evolved differently over the last 20 to 30 years.
 So, part of the guidance needed on any migration journey is to help determine the “pattern” you should follow to migrate each application.
 We call this list of patterns “The Six R’s”:

 A proper assessment, working with your IT team, helps determine what variety of patterns is right for you and your applications.
 The actual migration work then takes place, following an “assess, mobilize, migrate” structure (see figure).
 Especially helpful to this migration work is the AWS Migration Acceleration Program (MAP), designed in collaboration with Accenture, which helps accelerate modernization planning and execution, offsetting costs incurred during the modernization process.